axodotdev/cargo-dist/cargo-dist-schema/README.md

 This compatibility is fairly important as one tool may need to look at releases spread over *years*.
 Also cargo-dist is self-hosting from previous releases, so when looking at cargo-dist's own releases there will always be (at least) an off-by-one in the manifest and the tool that manifest describes.

-There are currently two epochs to dist-manifest.json:
+There are currently 3 epochs to dist-manifest.json:

-* epoch 1: <= 0.0.2
+* epoch 1 <= 0.0.2
-* epoch 2: >= 0.0.3-prerelease10
+* 0.0.3-prerelease9 <= epoch2 <= 0.0.6-prerelease6
+* 0.0.3-prerelease8 <= epoch3

-Epoch 1 was initial experimentation, and Epoch 2 made some breaking changes once we had a better sense for the constraints of the design.
+Epoch 1 was initial experimentation, and is no longer supported.

+Epoch 2 made some breaking changes once we had a better sense for the constraints of the design.
 Most notable artifacts were pull into a top-level Object that Releases simply refer to by key.
 This makes it possible for different releases to share an Artifact (such as debuginfo/symbol files for shared binaries).

-(The gap between the two epochs is a fuzzy zone with inadvisable-to-use prerelease copies of cargo-dist.
-0.0.3-prerelease10 is where things got solidified and should be the same as 0.0.3 proper.)
+The version gap between Epoch 1 and 2 is a fuzzy zone with inadvisable-to-use prerelease copies of cargo-dist.
+We believe 0.0.3-prerelease9 is where things got solidified and should be the same as 0.0.3 proper.

-All tooling from Epoch 2 only supports Epoch 2.
+Epoch 3 has the exact same format but we removed versions from artifact id names, changing the format of URLs.
+This largely only affects cargo-dist's ability to fetch itself, and created a single transitory release (0.0.6-prerelease7) which is unable to fetch itself, because it was built with an epoch2 version (0.0.5).
+This version is intentionally not published on crates.io.
+The CI was manually updated to use the right URLs to bootstrap 0.0.6-prerelease8, which is fully in epoch3.

 ## A Brief Aside On Self-Hosting/Bootstrapping